Buffalo, New York: Erie Canal, grain and commerce

-Fugitive slaves made their way north to Buffalo during the 1840s.
-Buffalo was a terminus of the Underground Railroad, with many free Black people crossing the Niagara River to Fort Erie, Ontario; others remained in Buffalo.
+Fugitive slaves made their way north to Buffalo during the 1840s and 1850s.
+Buffalo was a terminus of the Underground Railroad, with many free Black people crossing the Niagara River to Fort Erie, Canada West; others remained in Buffalo.
 During this time, Buffalo's port continued to develop.
 Passenger and commercial traffic expanded, leading to the creation of feeder canals and the expansion of the city's harbor.
 Unloading grain in Buffalo was a laborious job, and grain handlers working on lake freighters would make $1.50 a day in a six-day work week.
 Local inventor Joseph Dart and engineer Robert Dunbar created the grain elevator in 1843, adapting the steam-powered elevator.
 Dart's Elevator initially processed one thousand bushels per hour, speeding global distribution to consumers.
 Buffalo was the transshipment hub of the Great Lakes, and weather, maritime and political events in other Great Lakes cities had a direct impact on the city's economy.
 In addition to grain, Buffalo's primary imports included agricultural products from the Midwest (meat, whiskey, lumber and tobacco), and its exports included leather, ships and iron products.
 The mid-19th century saw the rise of new manufacturing capabilities, particularly with iron.

 By the 1860s, many railroads terminated in Buffalo; they included the Buffalo, Bradford and Pittsburgh Railroad, Buffalo and Erie Railroad, the New York Central Railroad, and the Lehigh Valley Railroad.
 During this time, Buffalo controlled one-quarter of all shipping traffic on Lake Erie.
 After the Civil War, canal traffic began to drop as railroads expanded into Buffalo.
 Unionization began to take hold in the late 19th century, highlighted by the Great Railroad Strike of 1877 and 1892 Buffalo switchmen's strike.